-28 member European Union team to visit Kashmir tomorrow
+28 member European Union team to visit Srinagar tomorrow

-New Delhi, Oct 28: In a major development, a 28-member delegation of EU (European Union) parliamentarians has decided to visit Kashmir Valley to assess the situation in the region after the government scrapped Article 370 in August.
+New Delhi, Oct 28: In a major development, a 28-member delegation of EU (European Union) parliamentarians has decided to visit visit Srinagar to assess the situation in the region after the government scrapped Article 370 in August.
+They will meet Jammu and Kashmir administration officials & local residents of Srinagar.
+They are also likely to call on the Governor.

-The team have met Prime Minister Narendra Modi and National Security Advisor (NSA) Ajit Doval today in Delhi.
-They also discussed the issue of Kashmir and the situation there after the abrogation of Article 370.
+The delegation met Prime Minister Narendra Modi and National Security Advisor Ajit Doval on Monday, ANI news agency reported.
+There was no official confirmation of the visit by the EU delegation to New Delhi or their proposed visit to Kashmir.
+The team discussed the issue of Kashmir and the situation there after the abrogation of Article 370.

+Prime Minister appreciated the importance the Parliamentarians attach to their relationship with India by visiting right at the beginning of their term.

+While addressing to European Parliament members, Modi said,''Urgent action must be taken against all those who support or sponsor terrorists or support such activities and organizations or use terrorism as a state policy.There should be zero tolerance for terrorism.
+Early conclusion of a fair and balanced Bilateral Trade and Investment Agreement (BTIA) is a priority for my government.''

 They will also call upon Vice-President M Venkaiah Naidu today.